-- Logistics Services includes Mail Services, Surplus Property, and Central Receiving.
+- Logistics Services oversees Mail Services, Surplus Property, and Central Receiving.

 - Purchasing Services acquires best value goods and services.

-- Surplus Property generated over $543,000 in FY17 university-wide surplus sales, much of which is returned to departments for strategic initiatives.
+- Surplus Property generated $617,855 in FY18 through university-wide surplus sales.
+A portion of those funds are returned to university departments for strategic initiatives.

-- Historically Underutilized Businesses Program performance brought recognition to Texas A&M University as one of the top ten performing state agencies at the 2017 Spot Bid Fair.
+- HUB Program resulted in Texas A&M University’s recognition as one of the top ten performing state agencies at the Irving Texas Spot Bid Fair.